-Some imagination and pestering questions at my local hardware store led me to find out- it’s a 3-4 minute job, once you get the hang of it, to convert a light fixture from needing to be hardwired to an electrical box to simply plugging into any outlet.
+Many questions to the knowledgeable staff at my local hardware store led me to find out that it’s actually just a 5-minute job- once you get the hang of it- to convert a light fixture from needing to be hardwired to an electrical box to simply plugging into any outlet.
 The best part?
 It just takes one cheap part to make this switch!
-Once the plug is added a chandelier can go anywhere an extension cord can.
+Once the plug is added, a chandelier can go anywhere an extension cord can.

 Here’s an illustrated tutorial on how to add a plug to a hardwired light fixture.

 - Wire Strippers (optional!
-The wires will likely already be stripped.
-And if you don’t have wire strippers, you can strip wires *carefully* with a pair of scissors)
+The wires on your light fixture will probably already be stripped.
+If you don’t have wire strippers, you can strip wires *carefully* with a pair of scissors)

 Separate the two wires that come out from the two separate sections of the cord.
 The plastic coating may fuse them together but to make the next step easier, you’ll want to peel those two sections away from each other.
-A new or used household light fixture should already have these wires exposed, but if they seem too short or frayed, you can cut off the frayed portion, and strip coating off fresh wire to reveal unfrayed and easy-to-work-with wire.
+A new or used household light fixture should already have these wires exposed, but if they seem too short to work with or frayed, you can cut off the frayed portion, and strip coating off fresh wire to reveal unfrayed and easy-to-work-with wire.

 Now, replace the center yellow portion (pushing it completely in, until the black and yellow fronts are flush).
 If the middle portion won’t insert fully, remove it and recheck that the prongs, screws, and wires are settled fully into the sides.

-It’s that easy to turn a hardwired light fixture into a lamp that can be used any dry, safe spot that an extension cord can reach!
+It’s that easy to turn a hardwired light fixture into a lamp that can be used in any (dry and safe) spot that an extension cord can reach!
 You can even use a Wireless Wall Switch to turn the plugged-in lamp on and off from a doorway or nightstand.
-(This is how I light my living room- see my article on how I installed a chandelier in my living room with no overhead light and how I added a chandelier with a wall switch to my Seattle apartment!)
+(In fact, this is how I light my living room- see my article on how I added a chandelier with a wall switch to my Seattle apartment!)